 First, you’re in crisis.
 That doesn’t just mean suicide: it’s any painful emotion for which you need support.
-You text us at 741-741.
-Your Opening message can say anything: The opt-in words you see advertised ("Hello" and "Start") just help us know where people are learning about us!
+You text "REACH" at 741-741.
+Your Opening message can say anything.

 The first two responses are automated.
 They tell you that you’re being connected with a Crisis Counselor, and invite you to share a bit more.

 The Crisis Counselor is a trained volunteer, not a professional.
 They can provide support, but not medical advice.
 It usually takes less than five minutes to connect you with a Crisis Counselor.
 (It may take longer during high-traffic times).
 When you’ve reached a Crisis Counselor, they’ll introduce themselves, reflect on what you’ve said, and invite you to share at your own pace.

 You’ll then text back and forth with the Crisis Counselor.
 You never have to share anything you don’t want to.
 The Crisis Counselor will help you sort through your feelings by asking questions, empathizing, and actively listening.

 Ending the Conversation

 The conversation typically ends when you and the Crisis Counselor both feel comfortable deciding that you’re in a "cool", safe place.
 After the conversation, you’ll receive an optional survey about your experience.
 This helps us help you and others like you!